stakater/mto-docs/README.md

 ## GitHub Actions

-This repository has Github action workflow which checks the quality of the documentation and builds the Dockerfile image on Pull Requests.
+This repository has GitHub action workflow which checks the quality of the documentation and builds the Dockerfile image on Pull Requests.
 On a push to the main branch, it will create a GitHub release and push the built Dockerfile image to an image repository.

 ## Take update on git submodule